Concert Trip Planning: Live Music Travel Guides for Venues, Cities & Festivals

 Explore Legendary Venues & Festival Grounds

 Each venue guide on LiveMusicGetaways.com covers the best neighborhoods to stay nearby, transport and parking options, and what to expect on show day.
-Red Rocks sits 6,450 feet above sea level in Morrison, Colorado.
-The Ryman Auditorium is a 130-year-old former church in downtown Nashville.
-The Hollywood Bowl has hosted performers since 1922.
+Red Rocks Amphitheatre sits 6,450 feet above sea level in Morrison, Colorado, 15 miles west of Denver.
+The Ryman Auditorium is a 130-year-old former church in downtown Nashville, Tennessee.
+The Hollywood Bowl has hosted outdoor concerts since 1922 in the hills above Los Angeles.
+The Gorge Amphitheatre offers one of the most dramatic settings in live music: a natural canyon above the Columbia River in George, Washington.
 These are the details that make the difference between a good trip and a great one.

 πŸ—ΊοΈ Choose Your Musical Destination